House & Apartment

 One way to raise your income may be to become a landlord yourself.
 Austin and San Antonio have even made it easier for property owners to build smaller rental units on their property.
 These units are called "accessory dwelling units."

-See here for Austin's rules on building accessory dwelling units.
+See Austin's rules on building accessory dwelling units.
 See also The Alley Flat Initiative, a program that helps guide Austin property owners through the process of building accessory dwelling units.

 Texas Anti-Displacement Toolkit

-The University of Texas Law School has put together this publication on best practices to address gentrification.
+The University of Texas Law School has put together the Texas Anti-Displacement Toolkit publication on best practices to address gentrification.
 It includes policy strategies, tips for community organizers, and other options for those facing hardship due to gentrification.